zdravkov/kendo-docs/mobile/angular/sushi-angular-tutorial.md

 - "About" - a remote view.

 The full source code of the application is available on GitHub: [https://github.com/telerik/kendo-mobile-sushi](https://github.com/telerik/kendo-mobile-sushi)

-For a live preview please [click here](http://demos.telerik.com/kendo-ui/mobile-apps/sushi).
+For a live preview of the application that we are going to build please [click here](http://demos.telerik.com/kendo-ui/mobile-apps/sushi).

 ## 1. Set up